sdsamir/liveweather/README.md

 # Getting Started with Live Weather App

-Thia is a simple application built using React Js to display weather information of the city/place user selects.
+This is a simple application built using React Js to display weather information of the city/place user selects.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Steps to build and run this application